Skip to main content

 Minikai is powered by a large language model that's been configured for the care sector.
 It understands NDIS and aged care terminology, uses person-centred language, and knows how to structure common documents like progress notes, family updates, and progress reports.

-If you have questions you can message us anytime through the Help Desk in the app or on this page.
-We are here to help.
+If you have questions or something isn't working as expected, message us through the help icon in the bottom-right corner of Minikai.
+We're here to help.

 Did this answer your question?